Garden Shredders

 - Hard Safety Helmet - may come with visor & ear protectors attached

-- Collection bags for wood chippings
+- Large bags for wood chippings

 - Electric extension cable on reel